0xproflupin/solana-durable-nonces/README.md

 Signature: 4nMHnedguiEtHshuMEm3NsuTQaeV8AdcDL6QSndTZLK7jcLUag6HCiLtUq6kv21yNSVQLoFj44aJ5sZrTXoYYeyS
 ```

-If we check the nonce again, the value of the nonce has changed, or advanced.
+If we check the nonce again, the value of the nonce has changed or advanced.

 ```console
 solana nonce nonce-account.json